-Publications have included BBC Wildlife magazine (Feb 2017), BTO Garden watch (various), Llanelli Star, etc. My weather nature photography has also been used regional ITV and BBC weather presenters on their TV and web-streaming bulletins.
+Publications have included BBC Wildlife magazine (Feb 2017), BTO Garden watch (various), Llanelli Star, Waterlife magazine, The Bay and others.
+My weather nature photography has also been used by regional ITV and BBC weather presenters on their TV and web-streaming bulletins and feeds.

-Although I keep to using a limited range of Canon and Sigma equipment, I try to capture the `expression` of my subject matter, which hopefully makes the overall image more dynamic.
+Although I keep to using a limited range of Canon and Sigma equipment, I try to capture the `expression` of my subject matter, which hopefully makes the overall image more dynamic and pleasing.

 I have certain projects I regularly go back to year on year, such as my Kestrel photography, but I cover a very wide range of subject matter including weather, insects, plant life and such like.